How Chronic High Cortisol Levels Are Messing with Your Fitness Goals

 Myth #2: There’s no such thing as too much exercise.

 In short: yes there is.
 Over exercising puts your body into overdrive; it’s always tired, so it’s always trying to overcome.
-This raises cortisol levels, but also over-fatigues muscles and puts you at risk for injury.
+This raises stress levels, but also over-fatigues muscles and puts you at risk for injury.
 Both of these things can sabotage your fitness goals.

 Myth #3: If I’m in a calorie deficit, it doesn’t matter that I eat well, just that I eat less.

-Nope.
-Processed foods, even in 100-calorie packs or advertised as diet foods, present the drawback of raising cortisol levels and the weight-retaining processes associated with them.
-Sugar causes blood sugar spikes that lead to dips and rebounds in cortisol levels.
-Unhealthy fats cause inflammation, which increase cortisol levels.
-If you have hypertension, sodium can raise blood pressure and contribute to high cortisol levels.
-Artificial sweeteners have also been linked to larger waistlines, so those chemical-packed protein shakes may not be as awesome as you think.
+Sugar causes blood sugar spikes that lead to dips and rebounds.
+Unhealthy fats cause inflammation, which increase neurochemical indicators of stress.
+If you have hypertension, sodium can raise blood pressure and contribute to this.
+Artificial sweeteners have also been linked to larger waistlines, so those "sugar-free" protein shakes may not be as awesome as you think.

 • Exercise regularly – not too much or too little.
 Exercising 30 minutes on most days at a moderate/vigorous level releases endorphins that improve mood and relieve stress.